Our Story

 STRATEGY: Instead of creating short-term fixes like ad hoc development programs, we identify and resolve long-standing systemic barriers to access and inclusion.

-PROCESS: Instead of following traditional, linear problem-solving methods that often fail to shift the way we think and act, we use proven innovation tools and processes to imagine and design the future we want.
+PROCESS: Instead of following traditional, linear problem-solving methods that often fail to shift how we think and act, we use proven innovation tools and processes to imagine and design the future we want.

-PEOPLE: Instead of relying only on insiders, we unite innovation experts with diverse changemakers from communities, brands, leagues, and organizations across the hockey ecosystem.
-Our partners and allies include Hockey Canada, the NHL and PWHL, Bauer, Scotiabank, universities and community associations, along with a powerhouse Board of Mentors and Board of Directors.
+PEOPLE: Instead of relying only on insiders, we unite innovation experts with diverse changemakers from communities, brands, leagues, and organizations across the Hockey ecosystem.
+Our partners and allies include Hockey Canada, the NHL and PWHL, Bauer, Scotiabank, universities and community associations, and a powerhouse Board of Mentors and Board of Directors.

 SAFETY: As a national non-profit committed to innovation, we offer a risk-free, independent, creative space to explore, test, and build radical new ways for everyone to reach the top of their game.